hirememorey/resilience-basketball/USAGE_AWARE_MODEL_PLAN.md

 ---

-**Status**: Phase 0 & 1 complete.
-Ready for Phase 2 implementation.
-Start with Step 1 (add usage as explicit feature) and validate incrementally.
+**Status**: ✅ Phase 2 complete.
+Model is now usage-aware and can predict at different usage levels.
+Ready for Phase 3 (refinement and optimization).

 ---